-The Republican Party of Seminole County is composed of men and women who represent the 80 precincts in the county.
-Our committee along with the other 66 counties makes up the Republican Party of Florida.
+The Republican Party of Seminole County is composed of men and women who represent the 80 precincts in our county.
+Our committee along with the other 66 counties, make up the Republican Party of Florida.

 Our purpose is to uphold the principles of freedom, equality, and justice on which the Republican Party and the government of this nation is founded, as set forth in the Constitution of the United States and the state of Florida.

 Seek and support qualified candidates for local, county, state, and federal offices.

 Elect qualified Republicans to office.

 Educate the electorate.

 Promote the election of Republican candidates to office.

 Our Mission: Working to preserve seminole county’future and America's future by electing qualified Republicans.